-To select a parent for a mention x of type t = x.e.t, a simple model (as mentioned above) would be a

-1We make the closed-world assumption that the author is only aware of previous mentions from our corpus.
+To select a parent for a mention x of type t = x.e.t, a simple model (as mentioned above) would be a CRP: each previous mention of the same type is selected with probability proportional to 1, and $\diamondsuit$ is only aware of previous mentions from our corpus.
 This means that two mentions cannot be derived from a common ancestor outside our corpus.
 To mitigate this unrealistic assumption, we allow any ordering x of the observed mentions, not respecting document timestamps or forcing the mentions from a given document to be generated as a contiguous subsequence of x.

-2Unlike the ddCRP, our generative story is careful to prohibit derivational cycles: each mention is copied from a previous mention in the latent ordering.
+&lt;sup>2Unlike the ddCRP, our generative story is careful to prohibit derivational cycles: each mention is copied from a previous mention in the latent ordering.
 This is why our phylogeny is a tree, and why our sampler is more complex.
 Also unlike the ddCRP, we permit asymmetric "distances": if a certain topic or language likes to copy mentions from another, the compliment is not necessarily returned.